Anupya/dadjoke-cli/README.md

 ## Usage

 You are all set!
-Go ahead and enter this in your terminal to receive a fresh dad joke every time.
+Enter this in your terminal to receive a new dad joke :)

 ```
 dadjoke